 Barcelona-linked Betis star Fekir finally back to his best after collapse of Liverpool transfer

-The key figure behind Betis’s rise this season is playmaker Nabil Fekir, who has finally hit the stunning form he showed in France with Lyon, which almost earned him a move to Jurgen Klopp’s Liverpool in the summer of 2018.
+The key figure behind Betis’ rise this season is playmaker Nabil Fekir, who has finally hit the stunning form he showed in France with Lyon - which almost earned him a move to Jurgen Klopp’s Liverpool in the summer of 2018.

 Editors' Picks